iTwin/itwinjs-core/docs/overview/App.md

 #### Backends for Frontends

 Following the [backends-for-frontends pattern](https://samnewman.io/patterns/architectural/bff/), an app would ideally use different backend services for different configurations, rather than trying to rely on a one-size-fits-all backend service.
 The iModelJs [RpcInterface](#rpcinterface) architecture encourages and supports the BFF pattern.
-It is easy to write and deploy app-specific backends, because a backend is just a TypeScript class that deals only with the app's functionality, not communciation details.
+It is easy to write and deploy app-specific backends, because a backend is just a TypeScript class that deals only with the app's functionality, not communication details.
 It is easy for an app to choose the mix of backend services that match its configuration, because RpcInterfaces, as TypeScript classes, are first class objects that can be managed at runtime.

 ### App Frontend